the-ninja-turtles/turtle/project-service/docs/api.md

-# Project Service
+# Project Service - API

 Project microservice is used to manage Turtle's primary business logic.
 The external (public) REST API provides request endpoints for CRUD operations on a user's projects, sprints, and tasks.
 The project service relies on the JSON Web Token issued by **Auth0** to authenticate incoming requests.

-The project service will also expose internal API to provide information on a project's members to the **event system** microservice and allow the **invitation system** microservice to request addition/removal of users to/from projects.
+The project service will also expose internal API to allow the **invitation system** microservice to obtain some information regarding users, and request the addition/removal of users to/from projects.

 ## Table of Contents